dials/dials/doc/sphinx/documentation/data_files.rst

 readable (and editable), it is generally recommended to let dials.import generate the datablock file.
-The file contains the location of any imported imagesets and the initial experimental models (i.e. beam, detector, goniometer and scan) for the sets of sweeps or still images.
-It also encodes the relationship between models if multiple sweeps or sets of stills are imported.
+The file contains the location of any imported imagesets and the initial experimental models (i.e. beam, detector, goniometer and scan) for the sets of sequences or still images.
+It also encodes the relationship between models if multiple sequences or sets of stills are imported.
 An example of a short file is shown below.

 .. code-block:: js